bitmark-inc/docs/pages/bitmark-references/bitmark-cli/quick-setup.md

 # Quick Setup

-The `bitmark-cli` program can be used on both the testing and Bitmark blockchains, with seperate configuration files created for each blockchain, to avoid confusion.
+The `bitmark-cli` program can be used on both the testing and Bitmark blockchains, with seperate configuration files created for each blockchain to avoid confusion.

 ## Creating an Identity